owang1/Dijkstras_Path/README.md

     It is a vector of dimension row x col, constants read in from the input stream.
 The integer values within this 2D vector give the cost to leave each vertex.

 - Explain which graph representation you used and how you determined the relationship between vertices include the edges and their weights.
     To find the weights, we first created a map called map<char, int> costs, which mapped each char key to its corresponding cost value.
 This way, we could later convert the chars from the raw input into the correct integer weights.

     We used a nested for loop to read in and push back the values of the graph into our 2D vector matrix.
 Using a 2D vector was effective because it contained information on the coordinates as well as the cost for each tile, as an int.
-We didn't to create an adjacency list or matrix, because the adjacent neighbors of each tile could be easily found by moving one to the left, right, up, or down.
+We didn't to create an adjacency list or matrix, because the adjacent neighbors of each tile could be easily found by looking at the elements to the left, right, up, and down (when they exist).

 - What is the complexity of your implementation of Dijkstra's Algorithm?
     O(V^2) where V is the number of vertices in the graph (V = row * col).